HEIGE-PCloud/Notion-Hugo/README.md

 <img width="1093" alt="image" src="https://user-images.githubusercontent.com/52968553/188319711-3fd3ae82-c214-4245-b57f-a15a909d29fa.png">
 </picture>

-Copy the url of your new website, and go to file `config/_default/config.toml` and change the `baseURL` from `https://example.org/` to the url you just copied.
+There is one final step to make your website work correctly.
+Copy the url of your new website, then go to file `config/_default/config.toml` and change the `baseURL` from `https://example.org/` to the url you just copied.
 Commit the changes and wait for your website to be deployed again.

-Now, visit your website again and you will see your content from Notion is rendered into static webpages correctly.
+Now, visit your website again and you will see your content from Notion is rendered into static webpages successfully.

 ## Next Step

-Visit the wiki to learn advanced concepts about
+Visit the [wiki](https://github.com/HEIGE-PCloud/Notion-Hugo/wiki) to learn more about how to

 - Pick a different Hugo theme
 - Deploy to other platforms
 - Configure Notion-DoIt
-- Configure Hugo

 ## License